Historia Mundum

 Conclusion

-Fordism, introduced by Henry Ford in 1914, was a revolutionary approach to industrial production and labor management that significantly shaped the 20th-century economy.
+Fordism, introduced by Henry Ford in 1914, was a revolutionary approach to industrial production and labor management that shaped the 20th-century economy.
 By combining mass production with mass consumption, Fordism laid the foundation for a modern, democratic society.
 Despite facing numerous challenges and periods of discontent, the Fordist model remained influential until the early 1970s.
 Post-Fordism, or flexible accumulation, represents a fundamental shift in the economic and political landscape that emerged in the 1970s and 1980s.
-This regime introduced flexibility in labor, production, and consumption, leading to significant changes in industrial organization, labor markets, and economic policies.
+It changed factory organization, labor markets, and economic policy by making flexibility a central principle of capitalist management.
 Understanding Fordism and Post-Fordism provides valuable insights into the complexities of modern industrial history and the relations between workers, companies and states.

 Comments